Open Now ?

 Camera inspection

-Inspection cameras allow plumbers to identify root locations for targeted cutting or removal visually.
-It helps determine needed repair work.
+Inspection cameras allow plumbers to identify root locations visually for targeted cutting or removal, helping to determine needed repair work.

 Pipe bursting or replacement

 For severely collapsed pipes completely engulfed in dense roots, pipe bursting or pulling a new section may be more cost-effective than multiple root-cutting attempts.
-Remove tree roots from the source to avoid regrowth.
+To avoid regrowth, remove tree roots from the source.

-Proper removal is important, but homeowners should also take steps to prevent future intrusion with physical root barriers or maintain proper pipe separation from trees.
+Proper removal is essential, but homeowners should prevent future intrusion with physical root barriers or maintain proper pipe separation from trees.

 Removing Existing Root Blockages in Drains

-Removing existing root blockages in drain systems can help restore normal flow and avoid more serious issues like backups.
-The first step is to try using a hand-cranked or power-rotating steel auger-drained cleaner to break up and extract roots from the pipe opening.
+Removing root blockages in drain systems can help restore normal flow and avoid more severe issues like backups.
+The first step is using a hand-cranked or power-rotating steel auger-drained cleaner to break up and extract roots from the pipe opening.

 Starting small and gradually increasing auger size may help dislodge tightly packed roots.
 However, in some cases, roots have grown too deeply or thickly wound inside to fully clear with mechanical tools.